-- (1) Subject to this clause, the accounting policy statements apply to all public authorities that are required to prepare financial statements by statute, a Ministerial direction, or any other requirement or authority imposed in relation to the public authority. - (2) The accounting policy statements apply in relation to the adoption of the Australian Accounting Standards referred to in Schedule 1, as set in that schedule. - (3) The accounting policy statements do not apply to- - (a) The University of Adelaide; or - (b) Flinders University; or - (c) the University of South Australia. - (4) The Chief Executive of each public authority must ensure that the financial statements prepared and delivered pursuant to section 23 of the Public Finance and Audit Act 1987 are general purpose financial statements, prepared in accordance with the accounting policy statements and Australian Accounting Standards.
+- (1) Subject to this clause, the accounting policy statements apply to all public authorities that are required to prepare financial statements by statute, a Ministerial direction, or any other requirement or authority imposed in relation to the public authority. - (2) The accounting policy statements apply in relation to the adoption of the Australian Accounting Standards referred to in Schedule 1, as set in that schedule. - (3) The Chief Executive of each public authority must ensure that the financial statements prepared and delivered pursuant to section 23 of the Public Finance and Audit Act 1987 are general purpose financial statements, prepared in accordance with the accounting policy statements and Australian Accounting Standards.